This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 (Optional) Schedule the data to refresh at intervals.
 See Schedule a Refresh.

-Tip: Once you create credentials, you can also Add or Update Credentials or See All Refresh Credentials.
+Tip: After you create the credentials, you can also Add or Update Credentials or See All Refresh Credentials.

 Create a Refresh Script

 Creating a refresh script requires Data Admin permission.
-Note the following:
+Note the following additional requirements:

 Your connection string must specify the exact server, database name, and driver.

-Refresh scripts can connect to a database or Web API or can read files from allow directories to retrieve data.
+Retrieve data by connecting to a database or Web API or read files from allow directories.
 The script can also build the data itself.

-Refresh scripts can also include JSL commands to perform actions on the data such as recoding and so on.
+Include JSL commands to perform actions on the data, such as recoding and so on.

 1.